foolishimp/c4h_projects/docs/design_docs/WorkOrder_Design_Guide.md

    - Any specific tests or checks that should be performed
    - Expected performance characteristics

+6. **Provide Context and Background**
+   - Explain the current state of the code
+   - Describe any existing patterns or conventions
+   - Mention relevant design documents or principles

+7. **Use Structured Sections**
+   - Goal/Objective (what you want to accomplish)
+   - Current Implementation Context (what exists now)
+   - Required Changes (what needs to change)
+   - Design Principles to Follow (how to approach the changes)
+   - Files to Modify (where to make changes)

+8. **Reference Existing Code**
+   - Mention specific files, functions, or classes that need modification

 ## Complete Work Order Template

 Here's a complete template combining both system and intent configurations: